Ahsome/NIMA-Notes/Med Notes/Diseases/Neuro/Movement Disorders/Parkinson's.md

 - MAO-B inhibitors: early-stage disease or as an adjunct to levodopa in advanced disease
 	- Selegiline
 	- Rasagiline
--   Anticholinergic medications (such as trihexyphenidyl) can be used to control tremor in younger patients with Parkinson's disease who do not have significant cognitive impairment.
+- Anticholinergic used to control tremor in younger patients with Parkinson's disease who do not have significant cognitive impairment.
+	- Trihexyphenidyl
+- Extra:
--   Amantadine can be used to control dyskinesias (involuntary movements) associated with levodopa therapy.
+	- Amantadinecan: Used to control dyskinesias (involuntary movements) associated with levodopa therapy.
 	-   Deep brain stimulation (DBS) surgery may be considered for patients with advanced Parkinson's disease who have motor complications that are not well-controlled with medication.
 - Patients with Parkinson's disease should be referred to a multidisciplinary team, which may include a neurologist, geriatrician, occupational therapist, physiotherapist, speech therapist, and social worker, to provide comprehensive care and support.

 **Carbidopa-Levodopa**:
 1. Levodopa crossess BBB, converted to dopamine in CNS by dopa ecarboxylase